 Edith and Stephen travel to do educational butterfly presentations.
 These presentations range from butterfly information in general, butterfly gardens and habitat, and more.
 Audiences range from school classes, butterfly garden clubs, Kiwanis, birthdays, Altrusa, churches, and more.
 All presentations include live butterflies, eggs, caterpillars, chrysalises, and adults.
 A PowerPoint presentation is created by Edith for each type presentation and updated often; with photos taken at the farm, her garden, and wild in nature to demonstrate exactly each point of the presentation.

 In the years beyond the start of Shady Oak Butterfly Farm, several of their children raised their children at the farm.
 Shady Oak is a true family farm.
 Charlotte is part owner and is the current manager of the farm.
 She ran the office during the early years, raising Jonathan and Jacob at the farm while she worked.
 Next, Rachel worked at the farm for a while, starting the Painted Lady rearing process at Shady Oak, the last USDA release approved species of butterflies raised at the farm.
 Ester soon started working at the farm.
 After her first little one, Michael, was born, she left her job at Cardiology Associates to take over the office work from Edith.
 Soon after, Caden was born.
-Ester studied nursing while she worked at the farm and is now a Trauma ICU nurse at Shands Hospital in Gainesville.
+Ester studied nursing while she worked at the farm.
+After spending several years as a Trauma ICU nurse at Shands Hospital in Gainesville, she is now working and studying for her degree as a Nurse Practitioner.
 As the work load became more than could be handled with the smaller staff, Michelle, David’s wife, started working at the farm and became the office manager for many years.
 Jennifer has been working at the farm for years.
 Charlotte’s husband, Matt, grows all the plants and takes care of the greenhouses, exhibit, and the grounds.
 Rachel worked at the farm while studying to obtain her degree in Pediatric Occupational Therapy.

 We incorporated as Shady Oak Butterfly Farm, Inc, in 2012.
 Charlotte and Edith are now co-owners of the farm.
 In a few years, the farm will be owned by Charlotte alone.
 She is making it possible for Edith and Stephen to retire and focus on butterfly and moth education, writing books, and conducting butterfly and moth experiments and research at the farm.